Frequently Asked Questions About the SLS Tests at Home

 - What should I wear during my test?

-- Dress comfortably and refrain from wearing items such as jewelry, tie clips, cuff links, ornate clips, combs, barrettes, headbands and other hair accessories.
-You will be recorded during your test session and a photo from the test session will be sent to ETS.
+- Your test session will be recorded, so dress comfortably and appropriately.
+Avoid wearing items such as tie clips, cuff links, ornate clips, combs, barrettes, headbands and other hair accessories.

 - What is the check-in process like?

-- Yes, you will be monitored by a human proctor during your entire test session.
-The proctor will connect with you during the check-in process, verify your identification document and monitor you throughout the entire session to ensure you are following testing procedures.
+- Yes.
+A human proctor will connect with you during the check-in process, verify your ID and monitor you throughout the entire session to ensure you are following testing procedures.
 The proctor assigned to monitor you could be male or female.

 - Will I have to submit a photo?